Processes Limit | HostGator Support

 SSH access is limited to two simultaneous connections on Shared and Reseller plans.

-Dedicated Servers and VPS plans allow for an adjustable number of simultaneous processes with no enforced limit.
+VPS and Dedicated hosting plans allow for an adjustable number of simultaneous processes with no enforced limit.

-If you are exceeding the processes limit, this could be caused by your mail client (Thunderbird, Mac Mail, Outlook, etc.) checking for emails too many times in an hour.
+If you exceed the processes limit, this could be caused by your mail client (Thunderbird, Mac Mail, Outlook, etc.) checking for emails too many times in an hour.

 Mail Policy

-Per our mail policy, most of our servers have a limit of 30 POP3/IMAP checks per hour per IP address.
+Per our email policy, most of our servers have a limit of 30 POP3/IMAP checks per hour per IP address.

 Once the limit is reached, the server stores the check as a process to be handled after the 30 checks reset; however, more requests from your mail client keep coming.
-Therefore, more and more processes are stored until the 25 process limit is reached, bringing your site down with a 500 error message.
+Therefore, more and more processes are stored until the 25 process limits are reached, bringing your site down with a 500 error message.

-How to Determine if Your Mail Client is the Problem
+How to determine if your email client is the problem

-Try the steps below to determine if your mail client is causing your website to exceed the processes limit.
+Try the steps below to determine if your mail client is causing your website to exceed the processes limits.

-1. Close the mail client to clear all the processes.
+1. Close the email client to clear all the processes.
 You will then be able to see the site load back up right away.

 2. After seeing the site pull back up, open the client, and locate the setting for how often your mail client checks the server for emails.
 The setting should not be less than 10 minutes apart.